 And so, I thought for a very long time about this homemade mushroom vegan burger.
 Over a year.
 I knew I wanted to use fresh tarragon.
 I wanted to use white beans.
 The rest came together over time.
 And in the end, it’s a vegan burger with big flavor, very mushroomy, and stays together on the grill!

 I would strongly urge using fresh tarragon and fresh parsley.
 It does make a difference in the freshness of the burger and the robust flavor.
-While you can top this vegan mushroom burger patty with whatever you want, I would highly recommend some Kite Hill Ricotta Cheese, caramelized red onions, and dijon mustard.
+While you can top this vegan mushroom burger patty with whatever you want, I would highly recommend some almond ricotta (store bought or homemade), caramelized red onions, and dijon mustard.
 If you want to get fancy, throw on some microgreens.

 When grilling, I use non-stick aluminum foil.
 It makes a big difference when making veggie burgers.
 It keeps burgers from sticking to the grill.
 It keeps them from falling through the cracks.
 It makes flipping them a total breeze.
 And if that’s not enough, it also makes clean-up super easy.